Heritage Days at Maple Grove

 Established in 1994, Heritage Days at Maple Grove has developed into a popular and quality educational experience for youths to understand the cultural history of the Hickory, NC region.
 Artists, educators, and craftsmen demonstrate their skills to students on the spacious grounds of historic Maple Grove, a historic house museum and one of the oldest standing houses in Hickory.
 Over 20 trained docent volunteers interpret the history of this 1880’s farmstead through guided tours of the home.
 Each craft, display, and dramatic presentation is rooted in early Western Carolina history.
 Students are encouraged to participate through “hands-on” activity or interactive conversation to maximize their educational experience.

 Selected artists, craftsmen, and interpreters are recruited one year in advance.
 There is an informal limit on their number so as to not overwhelm students and to accommodate the large numbers of classes in a relatively short time.
 Among the NC arts and crafts taught in a general way are: quilting, bee keeping, soap making, basket making, weaving, woodcarving, pottery making, glass making, gems and minerals, and metal casting.
 Re-enactor and interpreter groups are hired to interpret, in dramatic fashion, the lifestyles of Cherokee Indians, early Spanish explorers, and Confederate soldiers during the Civil War.
 Displays of original 19th century Piedmont wagons and an 1880 hearse are scheduled.
-A new event now in its second year: Catawba Valley Community College’s drama class will demonstrate the Virginia reel, a Victorian-era dance, wearing period costume and accompanied by a fiddler.

 If you are a teacher and your school is interested in scheduling a field trip for Heritage Days at Maple Grove contact the museum office @ 828-322-4731 or email firstname.lastname@example.org.
 Thanks to the support from our corporate and civic group sponsors admission is free.